Compact 3-manifolds via 4-colored graphs: Fundamental group

 In general $\pi(\G,c)$ depends on $c$, but when $c$ is a non-singular color, the group is strictly connected with the fundamental group of $M_{\G}$ (see \cite{[LM]} and \cite{[Gr]} for the case of closed manifolds).

-\begin{prop} Let $\G$ be a $4$-colored graph, and $c$ be a non-singular color for $\G$.
-Then $\pi_1(M_{\G})$ is a quotient of $\pi(\G,c)$, obtained by adding to the relators a minimal set of $c$-edges which connect $\G_{\hat c}$. \end{prop} \begin{proof} The group $\pi_1(M_{\G})=\pi_1(P_{\G})$ is isomorphic to the fundamental group of the space $X$ obtained by adding to $P_{\G}$ only the 3-balls corresponding to the $\hat c$-residues.
+\begin{proposition} Let $\G$ be a $4$-colored graph, and $c$ be a non-singular color for $\G$.
+Then $\pi_1(M_{\G})$ is a quotient of $\pi(\G,c)$, obtained by adding to the relators a minimal set of $c$-edges which connect $\G_{\hat c}$. \end{proposition}

+\begin{proof} The group $\pi_1(M_{\G})=\pi_1(P_{\G})$ is isomorphic to the fundamental group of the space $X$ obtained by adding to $P_{\G}$ only the 3-balls corresponding to the $\hat c$-residues.
 The space $X$ has the same homotopy type of a 2-complex with 0-cells corresponding to the $\hat c$-residues, 1-cells corresponding to the $c$-edges of $\G$ and 2-cells corresponding to the $\{c,i\}$-residues of $\G$, for $i\in\hat c$.
 So the result is straightforward. \end{proof}